 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, restrict contributor-level access to trusted users only and consider disabling or removing the vulnerable plugin if possible.
-Monitor vendor channels for updates and apply patches promptly once released.
+Until an official fix is available, restrict contributor-level access to trusted users only and consider disabling or limiting use of the vulnerable 'connectorWidth' block attribute if possible.
+Monitor for plugin updates from the vendor addressing this issue.

 CVE-2026-12734: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in wedevs weDocs: AI Powered Knowledge Base, Docs, Documentation, Wiki & AI Chatbot